Global News: Local programs

 A CHBC News vehicle formerly operated by E!

 In the network's original form as an independent station based exclusively in Ontario, the original news anchors were Peter Trueman and Peter Desbarats who launched Global News in 1974.

 Until 1997, the name Global News was used only for the local newscasts on Global Ontario, and Canwest's other local television stations all had different newscast titles.

 With the nationwide launch of the Global brand in 1997, Global News was also adopted as a standard title for local newscasts on Global owned-and-operated stations.
-The long-dominant CHAN-TV Vancouver (BCTV) had been an exception; its news operation was renamed BCTV News on Global when it became a Global owned-and-operated in 2001, and its individual newscast titles (e.g. News Hour) were also retained.
+The long-dominant CHAN-TV Vancouver (BCTV) had been an exception; its news operation was renamed BCTV News on Global when it became a Global owned-and-operated in 2001, and its individual newscast titles (e.g. News Hour) were also retained, until the full network rebrand in February 2006.

 Upon the acquisition of the assets of Western International Communications in 2000 by Global's then-parent company Canwest, it launched the CH television system in 2001, which consisted of CHEK-TV Victoria, CHCH-TV Hamilton and CJNT-TV Montreal as well as CHCA-TV Red Deer.
 Its newscasts were titled CH News.

 As part of a network-wide branding overhaul, local newscast titles and timeslots were standardized effective February 6, 2006, following the BCTV model.
 The exact lineup of newscasts and titles varied by station.
 The only station that did not follow the BCTV model is CHBC-TV Kelowna, which has kept its call sign as part of its news branding.
-However in September 7, 2007, when CH was rebranded to E!: Entertainment Television, CH News became CHCH News in Hamilton and other local E! stations across the country followed suit to avoid confusion with E!
+However on September 7, 2007, when CH was rebranded to E!: Entertainment Television, CH News became CHCH News in Hamilton and other local E! stations across the country followed suit to avoid confusion with E!
 News, but likely intended to ensure that local newscasts were not perceived as celebrity-oriented, though the E! system folded in 2009.
 As of 2011, CHBC-TV Kelowna have rebranded their news operations as Global News Okanagan.
 In April 2016, Global once again rebranded its news programs national-wide dropping the BCTV model.